kwaldenphd/elements-of-computing/_sources/10-pandas-plotting/13-application.md

 [Click here](https://colab.research.google.com/drive/1cOshaiEA5eHhJDOi22_x3GRHsxqC0L3_?usp=sharing) for a Jupyter Notebook template for this chapter's application problems.

+All the materials to reproduce your work (notebook and data files, API call, etc) should be included in the assignment Google Drive folder.

 ## Question 1

-**Q1A: Identify a civic dataset that you want to analyze.
-Answer to this question notes and briefly describes the dataset you're working with.
-Include a link if possible.**
+**Q1A: Identify an aspect of your final project data (or another civic dataset) that you want to analyze.
+Answer to this question briefly describes the data you're working with and what aspects of it you want to analyze.**
-- *I encourage folks to use this question to explore civic data you might use for the final project.*

 **Q1B: Develop an outline for your data visualization workflow.
 This could be a list with bullet points, a narrative, or a visual diagram (or a combination of these elements).
-Answer to this question includes a desired final data structure.**
+Answer to this question includes notes on a desired final data structure and preliminary outputs.**
 - *NOTE: No code is required as part of this answer.*

 **Q1C: Develop a Python program that uses Pandas plotting functions to generate at least three different plot types using your Q1A dataset and Q1B workflows.
 Answer to this question includes code + comments.**